cryptocopycats/awesome-cryptokitties-bubble/README.md

 Fees:

-- 3.5% Sales fee.
+- 3.75% Sales fee.
 (When you successfully sell or sire a cat on the marketplace.)
 - Gas fees (**).
 These are transactions fees.
 Every time you start a transaction on the blockchain, you have to pay the "miners" to run the task.
-These transactions require gas fees:
+Transactions with gas fees incl.:
   - Buying a cat / hiring a sire.
   - Breeding.
   - Putting a cat up for auction (sell or sire).